Havila Kavo: Professional career and election to parliament

 Kavo was educated at Murua Primary School and Malalaua High School.
 He trained as a laboratory technician for two years in Rabaul before returning to work at Kerema Provincial Hospital.
 He won two scholarships to study internationally: in 1989 to study genetics in New Zealand and in 1994 to study microbiology in Melbourne, Australia.
 He subsequently studied medicine at the University of Papua New Guinea, where he was president of the medical students' association.
 He graduated in 1994 and returned to Gulf Province, working as a pathologist at Kerema.
 He was the unsuccessful PNC candidate for Gulf Governor at the 2002 election, having become frustrated at the poor facilities around him in his health work.
 Following his defeat, he became the provincial overseer for the Christian Life Church and a chicken and vegetable farmer.
 He is also president of Komara Gulf F.C.

 Kavo won the Gulf governorship at his second attempt at the 2007 election.
 He pledged to achieve improved development in Gulf Province and to gain more benefit for residents from oil and gas projects in the province.
 In January 2009, he sought to have K51 million of the K220 funding for major projects in his province paid to the Gulf Engineering and Construction company, of which he was the sole director.
 In May 2009, the landowners of Kikori approved Kavo as their representative in negotiations around their equity participation in liquefied natural gas projects.
 He refused to sign the Benefit Sharing Agreement for PNG Gas that year after the rejection of several proposals for benefit sharing in Gulf Province, and suggested that the pipeline should be diverted around Gulf Province if benefit for its residents were not provided.
 In December 2009, he won a long-running court battle over his suspension of provincial administrator Miai Larelake.
-In March 2010, he announced that the provincial government would sue ExxonMobil over environmental concerns relating to the LNG project; however, it was dismissed in June.
+In March 2010, he announced that the provincial government would sue ExxonMobil over environmental concerns relating to the LNG project; however, the court challenge was dismissed in June.